Britney Spears Explains Why She Didn't Attend the 2022 Met Gala - E! Online

 The singer, who had been under a court-mandated conservatorship from 2008 until last November, has never attended the Met Gala before.

-Alongside the caption, Britney reposted a now-silent video of her holding up her pet cat and dancing in a red, cheetah print jumpsuit.
-Why?
+Britney later deleted her post, which contained a silent video of herself holding up her pet cat and dancing in a red, cheetah print jumpsuit.
 She explained, "I've never done that before !!!"

-While she did not confirm which of her dogs joined her on her self-care moment, Britney recently adopted an adorable puppy named Sawyer back in February 2022.
+Britney recently adopted an adorable puppy named Sawyer back in February 2022.
 She also owns a Doberman named Porscha, a Maltese named Lacey, a Yorkie named Hannah and a cat.

 It's been a difficult month for the "Circus" singer.
 On May 14, she and fiancé Sam Asghari announced that they had suffered a miscarriage just one month after Britney revealed that they were expecting their first child together.